Byron/gitoxide/crate-status.md

 ### git-revision
 * find specifications for revisions (like `git name-rev`)
 * parse specifications into revisions (like `git rev-parse`)

+### git-submodule

+* CRUD for submodules
+* try to handle with all the nifty interactions and be a little more comfortable than what git offers, lay a foundation for smarter git submodules.

 ### git-bitmap